Why I decided to quit my retail job and join the Great Resignation

 For longtime retail workers like Susan, 44, who asked to use only her first name to protect her identity, the pandemic only exacerbated existing challenges in their line of work, from low wages and paltry benefits to inconsistent hours and chronic understaffing.
 “You can’t get time off, unless there’s somebody to cover for you,” she says.
 “And you can’t get anybody to cover for you if you can’t hire people.”

 Susan had worked in retail for 14 years—first at Barnes & Noble and then at Pet Supplies Plus, the third-largest pet specialty retailer—before quitting in October.
-When she left her post in the fall, she was a general manager at a Pet Supplies Plus store in Northern Virginia.
+When she left her post in the fall, she was a general manager at a Pet Supplies Plus store.
 Like many other former retail workers, Susan eventually found a new job that offers better wages, benefits, and stable work hours.
 Here, she shares why she left retail and how she managed to find work in a new industry.
 This interview has been edited for clarity and space.

 ‘For 14 years, I had no set sleep schedule or work schedule’